SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 A **software component version** is a technically distinguishable unit of software and is installed and patched as a whole.
 It consists of ABAP development packages and contained objects.
 Software component versions are delivered via delivery packages.
 But software component versions are not individual shipment entities.
 They can only be delivered to customers as part of an [add-on product version](#add-on-product-version).
 A software component version is defined by a name and a version string.
 The name of a software component is string with a maximum of 30 characters and consists of the [namespace](https://launchpad.support.sap.com/#/notes/84282) and a freely chooseble part - `/NAMESPC/COMPONENTA`.
 The version consists of three numbers separated by a dot - 1.2.0.
 The numbers in the version string have a hierarchic relationship:

-- The first number denotes the release.
+- The first number denotes the __release__.
 Release deliveries contain the whole software component and carry planned, new functionalities or feature enhancements.
-They are provided with delivery packages of type “Add-on Installation Package”.
+They are provided with delivery packages of type *Add-on Installation* (AOI).
+  <br>Each AOI package contains all the objects of the software component.
+That means, every object is included in the object list of the package.
+In contrast to CSP and CPK packages, the calculation of objects to be included in the delivery is not based on a delta calculation.
-- The second number denotes the Support Package level.
-Support Package deliveries contain a larger collection of corrections and may carry smaller, planned functional enhancements.
-They are provided with delivery packages of type “Component Support Package”.
+- The second number denotes the __support package level__.
+Support package deliveries contain a larger collection of corrections and may carry smaller, planned functional enhancements.
+They are provided with delivery packages of type *Component Support Package* (CSP).
+  <br>CSP packages are built with a delta process dependent on the previous state of the software component used for the build.
+That means, only the changes made since the last change of the support package level are included to the object list of the CSP.
-- The third number denotes the Patch level.
+- The third number denotes the __patch level__.
 Patch deliveries shall only contain small, unplanned corrections that are necessary to keep the software up-and-running.
-They are provided with delivery packages of type “Correction Package” (CPK).
-CPK packages are built with a delta process dependent on the previous state of the software component used for the build.
+They are provided with delivery packages of type *Correction Package* (CPK).
+  <br>CPK packages are built with a delta process dependent on the previous state of the software component used for the build.
 That means, only the changes made since the last change of the patch level are included in the object list of the CPK.

 The type of delivery does not need to be chosen manually; it is automatically determined by the delivery tools.